-The Proposer (Proposer is used when providing guidance for responding to this solicitation, while Contractor is used when defining the responsibilities under the contract) is responsible for defining the specific details of the following deliverables, subject to the general construct for each deliverable provided herein.
-A highly detailed description of the deliverables that the Proposer will provide to CDPH is required to demonstrate the Proposer understands of and ability to meet CDPH's needs as specified in this solicitation.
+The Proposer is responsible for defining the specific details of the following deliverables, subject to the general construct for each deliverable provided herein.
+Adequately defining these deliverables will demonstrate the successful Proposer's qualifications for successfully performing the services required under this procurement.

-In narrative and illustrative format, as appropriate, describe the specific deliverables the Proposer would provide and a justification for this proposed solution.
-The Proposer-defined deliverables should include a clear articulation of how the Proposer intends to meet the State's needs by clearly defining the scope of the deliverable and the tangible deliverable the State should expect to receive.
+In a series of narratives, describe the specific deliverables the Proposer would provide in response to the needs articulated in the Solicitation, along with a justification for each proposed solution.
+The Proposer-defined deliverables should include a clear articulation of how the Proposer intends to meet the State's needs, clearly defining the scope of the deliverable the State should expect to receive.
+While it is understood that TA Providers will not know the specific Pilot Projects they will serve or the specific needs of those Projects, the Proposer-defined deliverables should articulate the services the Proposer is prepared to provide, the manner in which the Proposer would provide them and the specific process for determining which services are necessary.
+The Proposer may also indicate any specific types of assistance that are not covered by the Proposal.
 The descriptions should include clear benchmarks and standards by which the Contract Manager can verify completion of each deliverable.